neorning97/Master-s-thesis/scripts/radial_chromosome/README.md

 the test choice used in `08_chromosome_centroid_distance.py` for comparing chromosome centroid distances across the same three conditions.

-**Model pairing**
-Models are paired by their sorted filename order (model_0000, model_0001, ...), which assumes that CMM files are numbered or named consistently across the WT, T1, and C1 directories.
-The script uses `sorted(glob(...))` to ensure consistent ordering.

 **Whole chromosomes in plot 2**
 Including whole-chromosome radial positions alongside the small translocated fragments allows you to see whether the fragment's radial shift is larger or